"The Populace Has Recognized that Sunscreen Has Been Weaponized Against It"

 The only proven way to prevent melanoma is to cover up.
 Our forebears did so in the days before sunscreen.
 Clearly it worked because melanoma was so rare.
 Queensland province, in northeastern Australia, has the highest melanoma rate in the world.
 In 1981, public health authorities in Queensland, Australia began a big-budget PR campaign promoting sunscreen.
 A few years ago, they shifted the campaign’s focus to strongly encourage people to cover up and stay in the shade, and melanoma rates there began to flatten.

-THE MECHANICS OF HOW SUNSCREEN DOES NOT PREVENT SKIN CANCER
+SUNSCREEN DOES NOT PREVENT SKIN CANCER

 Big Lie number two: “sunscreen protects you from skin cancer”.
 Sunscreen causes skin cancer.
 There are only four prospective studies that examine sunscreen’s role in preventing skin cancer, and none of these studies examine the efficacy of sunscreen in preventing skin cancer in otherwise healthy individuals.